Josh Allen Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Season Stats

-- Allen has thrown 61 passes in the red zone this season, 51.7% of his team's red zone plays.
+- Allen has attempted 61 of his 347 passes in the red zone, accounting for 51.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Colts.